On transcendental meromorphic solutions of Hayman's equation: Growth of meromorphic solutions of equation

-If $p(z)$ in \eqref{order3} does not vanish identically and $h$ is transcendental, then $w$ is transcendental and may have infinite order.
-Denote the degree of $p(z)$ by $m_2$.
-Then by the same arguments as before we obtain that $\sigma(h)=\sigma(H)=m_2+1$.
-Moreover, by integrating the second equation in \eqref{order2}, we easily see that $|H(z)|\leq \exp(\eta_2 r^{\sigma(h)})$ for all $r>0$ and some positive constant $\eta_2$.
-Again, by applying Lemma~\ref{le wm1} to $W$, we deduce from the first equation in \eqref{order2} that
+If $Q(z)$ in \eqref{order3} does not vanish identically and $h$ is transcendental, denoting the degree of $Q(z)$ by $m_2$, then by the same arguments as before we may obtain $\sigma(h)=\sigma(H)=m_2+1$.
+Moreover, by integrating the second differential equation in \eqref{order2}, we easily deduce that $|H(z)|\leq \exp(\eta_2 r^{\sigma(h)})$ for all $r>0$ and some positive constant $\eta_2$.
+Again, by applying Lemma~\ref{le wm1} to $W$, we deduce from the first differential equation in \eqref{order2} that